Kei te kura

 Te Reo Māori

-Te Reo Māori sits independently under the Māori department led by Connor Baird.
+Te Reo Māori sits independently.
 Currently, we are offering Te Reo Māori through year 9 to year 13, NCEA levels 1, 2 and 3, Diplomas through Te Wananga o Raukawa and various Kaupapa Māori subjects through Te Kura.
 Te Reo Māori is a compulsory full year programme for our new students entering our kura at year 9 and our senior students will be offered Scholarship Te Reo Māori.

 Te Ara a Māui

-Te Ara a Māui is our Whareako, Onslow College’s space for Tauira Māori, kaupapa Māori, and the growth and development of all things Māori.
-The Whareako is situated in the centre of the school and acts as a classroom, a wā hui, a space for Kapa Haka and Pōwhiri, and has facilities to prepare and store kai.
-The ingoa is derived from the various journeys of our tupuna Māui as he grew and developed into the famous rangatira he was.
+Te Ara a Māui is our new Whare ako (Learning Space)which is located in the lower corridor in Rooms 5 and 6.
+This is Onslow College’s space for Tauira Māori, kaupapa Māori, and the growth and development of all things Māori.
+The office space is next to Room 5 and acts as a Wā hui, a safe space for our kaiako(teachers) to gather and discuss issues.
+The ingoa Te Ara a Maui, is derived from the various journeys of our tupuna Māui as he grew and developed into the famous rangatira he was.
 Māui was a leader of his people, he was entrepreneurial, mischievous, and worked beyond the restraints that were put upon him.
-At all times, like our Whareako, Māui worked for his people.
+At all times, like our Whare ako and our kaiako, Māui worked for his people.

 Kapa Haka

 Onslow College has a new kapa haka and a team of four tutors.
 We practice on Thursdays after school.
 This year the group has participated in pōwhiri and we have traveled to events to tautoko our Māori students who are performing.
-In the coming months we will start preparations for the 2023 Whakataetae Kapa Haka Kura Tuarua ki Te Whanganui-a-Tara, the Regional Secondary Schools Kapa Haka Competition.
+We are currently in preparations for the 2026 Ngā Kapa Haka Kura Tuarua o Aotearoa, the National Secondary Schools Kapa Haka Competition, held on Wednesday 1 July - Saturday 03 July, in Mt Maunganui, Tauranga.

 Mahi Whakanui